Potato1682/nvim/README.md

 ### Discord Rich Presence is not working

-nvim using [presence.nvim](https://github.com/andweeb/presence.nvim) to show Rich Presence.
+nvim is using [presence.nvim](https://github.com/andweeb/presence.nvim) to show Rich Presence.
 If there is a Failed to get Discord IPC socket error, your particular OS may not yet be supported, check [Projects card](https://github.com/andweeb/presence.nvim/projects/1#column-14183588).
 Or if you're using Flatpak'ed discord, [this link](https://github.com/flathub/com.discordapp.Discord/wiki/Rich-Precense-(discord-rpc) might useful.